BREAKING UPDATE: Police find a body where Nicola Bulley went missing

-After conducting a search operation in the river Wyre, the police have announced that they have found a body in the River Wyre
+After conducting a search operation in the river Wyre, the police have announced that they have found a body.

 A recent statement issued on Facebook by Lancashire police said, “This morning, Sunday, 19 February, you may be aware of police activity around the river near to St Michaels”